 The SportWest Board is governed by the Constitution of the Western Australian Sports Federation Inc, most recently adopted in May 2017 under the Associations Incorporation Act 2015.

-The Board is comprised of up to ten members – six of which are elected by the members for three-year teams, and a further four positions for appointment by the Board to fulfill the strategic objectives of the organisation.
+The Board is comprised of up to ten members – six of which are elected by the members for three-year terms, and a further four positions for appointment by the Board to fulfill the strategic objectives of the organisation.

 Two positions on the Board are open to election at the Annual General Meeting each year.